-- 12.1 Any disputes about the nature of the Employee's performance agreement, whether it relates to key responsibilities, priorities, methods of assessment and/ or any other matter provided for, shall be mediated by - - 12.1.1 the MEC for local government in the province within thirty (30) days of receipt of a formal dispute from the Employee; or - 12.1.2 any other person appointed by the MEC. - 12.1.3 In the case of managers directly accountable to the municipal manager, a member of the municipal council, provided that such member was not part of the evaluation panel provided for in 27(4)(e) of the Municipal Performance sub-regulation Regulations, 2006, within thirty (30) days of receipt of a formal dispute from the employee;

-whose decision shall be final and binding on both parties.
+- 12.1 Any disputes about the nature of the Employee's performance agreement, whether it relates to key responsibilities, priorities, methods of assessment and/ or any other matter provided for, shall be mediated by - 12.1.1 the MEC for local government in the province within thirty (30) days of receipt of a formal dispute from the Employee; or - 12.1.2 any other person appointed by the MEC. - 12.1.3 In the case of managers directly accountable to the municipal manager, a member of the municipal council, provided that such member was not part of the evaluation panel provided for in sub-regulation 27(4)(e) of the Municipal Performance whose decision shall be final and binding on both parties.